Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 For every email connection configured, you can create different email types depending on the email purpose, for example, a payment reminder, a delivery status update, or an invoice.

 For every email type you create in the *Email* module, the corresponding attribute set is automatically created in the *DataHub* module.
 All email attribute sets contain by default a number of basic email attributes, such as *To*, *From*, *CC*, *Subject*, or *Body*.
-If necessary, you can add additional attributes to include other fields.
+Depending on the email connection, the basic email attributes may vary.
+If necessary, you can add additional attributes to include other fields to a specific email type.

-For every email type attribute set you can have different ETL mappings to determine which information is contained in a specific email.
+For every email type attribute set you can have different ETL mappings to determine which data is contained in a specific email.
 For example, in an invoice email you will need to include the invoice number, whereas in a payment reminder email you need to specify the bank details.
 The data contained in the different emails can be configured via ETL mapping in the *DataHub* module under *DataHub > ETL > Tab MAPPINGS*.
-For detailed information on ETL mappings, see [ETL mappings](../../DataHub/Operation/01_ManageETLMappings.md).
+For detailed information on ETL mappings, see [Manage the ETL mappings](../../DataHub/Operation/01_ManageETLMappings.md).

 Besides, you can further customize the email body in the *DataHub* module if desired under *DataHub > Settings > HTML templates*.
 For detailed information, see [Manage the HTML templates](../../DataHub/Operation/03_ManageHTMLTemplates.md) in the *DataHub* documentation.

-[comment]: <> (Sebi: Kannst du bitte gegenprüfen, dass alles fachlich korrekt ist?
-Ich finde es zu lang; es gehört eher in Email-Modul Dokumentation, aber sie ist noch nicht vorhanden.)
+[comment]: <> (Sebi: Kannst du bitte gegenprüfen, ob alles fachlich korrekt ist?
+Muss man auch die Mappings zwischen dem Tasks-Attributsatz auf den jeweiligen Email-Type-Attributsatz noch manuell erstellen?)

-For the task email notification purposes, a simple email type containing the standard attributes is sufficient, as explained in the following procedure.
+For the task email notification purposes, a simple email type containing the basic attributes is sufficient, as explained in the following procedure.

 #### Prerequisites